akkartik/mu/Readme.md

   For now it's a thin veneer over machine code.
 I'm working on memory safety before expressive syntax.

-What I have so far: a self-hosted tool (SubX) for writing thoroughly tested x86 machine code atop a bare Linux kernel.
+So far I have a self-hosted tool (SubX) for writing thoroughly tested x86 machine code atop a bare Linux kernel.
 Eventually you will be able to program in higher-level notations.
 Eventually Mu won't need Linux or C.
 Eventually the OS interfaces for screen, keyboard, file system and network will be _dependency-injected_ so that tests can easily insert a fake screen, keyboard, file system or network.